noahwhygodwhy/MCRenderer/README.md

 This is a minecraft renderer written in C++ 17 using openGL 4.6.
 It is currently set up to parse 1.15.2 worlds.
 It is far from complete.
 I'm doing multiple things wrong and ending up with many missing blocks.
-Additionally, the code is set up to access file paths on my laptop, so that will have to be changed for it to run.

 I'm compiling in visual studio with nuget packages glfw v3.3.2 and glm 0.9.9.700.
 Has to be compiled with command line argument